TTTTMMMM/chairLocations/README.md

 2. Maintenance Tab

+3. Fix Mapping problem of querying for chair locations when Google maps is showing and then toggling display then selecting then mapping selection.

 #### <ins>TODO Physical World</ins>

 1. Replace back of toilet in basement
-2. Hedge trim the pear tree
-3. Chip and shred
+2. Chip and shred

 ---